Welcome to this beginner’s guide of blogging!

 Some bloggers miss this point entirely and make their websites the most informative as they can, cramming each page with tons of information but….they forget to add a human touch.
 Facts, figures, costs of living, and stats are cool and all (at least to me, haha) but what your readers will really want to know is your best stories.
 Or personal reviews of products you’ve purchased and tried on your own.
 Or maybe they need advice and were once in your shoes, meaning that you will be the perfect person for them to listen to.

-The best things you can do for your blog is to find your voice (and stick with it), let your personality shine through and remind your readers that you’re a normal human being just like them.
+The best things you can do for your blog are to find your voice (and stick with it), let your personality shine through and remind your readers that you’re a normal human being just like them.

 One of the most relatable travel bloggers I follow is Adventurous Kate.
 I found her blog nearly 6 years ago when I was in the contemplating and researching state of living abroad and I’ve been a loyal reader ever since.
 I may not agree with every issue or belief that she has but I can definitely relate to her on many levels with solo female travel, life abroad, sustainable tourism, and women’s rights in the workforce.
 She used to be active on Snapchat and I loved her updates on there but now I follow her Instagram stories.
 If you have ever watched any of her videos (or stories), she seems totally relatable and there’s no question that she’s a real person.
 Her personality shines through and it just naturally encourages her readers to stay up-to-date with her.